Pakistan's ex-PM Imran Khan questioned on graft charges - lawyer | Politics

 Former Pakistani prime minister Imran Khan on Tuesday was questioned by an anti-graft agency on corruption charges, his lawyer said, less than a week after he rejected a summons to appear and denounced the allegations against him.

-Khan won widespread popularity among Pakistan's 220 million people with a conservative, nationalistic agenda, and that support has been reinforced more recently by his challenge to the military establishment.
-The recent protests against his arrest saw his supporters ransacking the homes of senior officers and storming army headquarters, posing an unprecedented challenge to the Muslim country's most powerful institution.
+The government and military deny this, but recent protests against his arrest saw his supporters ransacking the homes of senior officers and storming army headquarters, posing an unprecedented challenge to the Muslim country's most powerful institution.
+His party, which denies orchestrating the violence, has also faced a crackdown following the protests.

-The NAB, which has investigated, put on trial or jailed all those who have served as prime minister since 2008, had on May 18 asked Khan to attend the investigation, but he had declined.
-The NAB had given Khan a May 25 deadline to show up, which could have led to his arrest in case of non-compliance.
+Most of the top leaders of Khan's party - the Pakistan Tehreek-e-Insaf (PTI) - have been taken into custody, while many have quit the party or politics entirely amidst the crackdown in the wake of the violent protests.
+"We had all heard about forced marriages in Pakistan but for PTI a new phenomenon has emerged, forced divorces," Khan said on Twitter referring to the alleged pressure being applied by the government and military on his party members to leave his side.

-The NAB arrested Khan this month on allegations that he and his wife received land worth millions of dollars as a bribe from a real estate tycoon through a charitable trust.
-Khan called the allegations "absolutely false, frivolous and concocted" in a statement to NAB last week.
+On Tuesday, the party saw its highest profile exit when former Minister for Human Rights Shireen Mazari - who had been in custody for over 10 days - announced in a press conference that she was leaving politics due to health and family reasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)